- function: chair of board, independent artist

 - Classical:NEXT 2015

-Her wide-ranging musical interests have seen her representing Australian culture with a performance at the Lindau International Convention of Nobel Laureates, playing for the Queen in Westminster Abbey, playing as a concerto soloist in the Proms, making music in a prison in remote Western Australia, and at the opening night of the London Jazz Festival.
-Her repertoire spans ten centuries and long-term collaborators include filmmaker Sophie Raymond, the ACO, Danish pipe and tabor player Poul Høxbro, theatre maker Scott Rankin, and singer-songwriter Paul Kelly.
+Her wide-ranging musical interests have seen her representing Australian culture with a performance at the Lindau International Convention of Nobel Laureates, playing for the Queen in Westminster Abbey, playing as a concerto soloist in the BBC Proms, making music in a prison in remote Western Australia, and at the opening night of the London Jazz Festival.
+Her repertoire spans ten centuries and long-term collaborators include filmmaker Sophie Raymond, the Australian Chamber Orchestra, Danish pipe and tabor player Poul Høxbro, theatre maker Scott Rankin, and singer-songwriter Paul Kelly.

 Genevieve’s work has won ARIAs, a Helpmann, Australia Council, Freedman and Churchill Fellowships and Outstanding Musician, Melbourne Prize for Music.
 She holds degrees (including a doctorate) in music and English literature from universities in Melbourne, Switzerland and Denmark.